filip373/vanlife-ranting/about.markdown

 layout: default
 title: About
 ---
-# About page
+# About

-I'll tell you a bit about the junk equipment sold in the "caravaing" industry.
-I'll also rant a bit about vanlife in general.
+I'll rant about junk sold in the "caravaing" industry and about other aspects of "vanlife".